MakeSchool/SpriteBuilder-Cocos2D-Docs/1.1/editor_physics_does/editor_physics_does.md

     Affected by gravity/allow rotation - Determine how a physical body will respond under the influence of gravity or rotation.

     Density/Friction/Elasticity - Allow you to set the internal properties of the object which the physics engine can then apply to its interaction with other physics bodies.
+Mass of an object is automatically calculated using the density of the body and the area outlined by the physics body.

     Collision Type/Categories/Masks - I have no idea what these do